tjlabs/TJJupiter-demo-ios/README.md

 ### 2. Start Service
 - **Sector & user mode.** `startService()` (`TJJupiterSample/MainViewController.swift:243`) hard-codes `sectorId = 20` and `UserMode.MODE_VEHICLE`.
 Change these to match the venue and use case you are testing.
+- Sector IDs are assigned and managed by TJLabs.
+- For production usage, use the sector ID provided by TJLabs.
 ```swift
 manager.startService(
     region: JupiterRegion.KOREA.rawValue,